-- Provide a fixed date which they might obtain duty scheme advice;
+- Provide a fixed date on which they might obtain duty scheme advice;

 - Give parties the opportunity for settlement; and

-- Enable the judge to consider the papers and either list it for substantive hearing or dismiss the claim or make other directions.
+- Enable the judge to consider the papers and either list them for a substantive hearing or dismiss the claim or make other directions.

-The process for obtaining possession will be cumbersome and very likely a more expensive procedure to the previous one.
+The process for obtaining possession will be cumbersome and very likely a more expensive procedure than the previous one.

-Courts have started to deal with possession claims (since the 21 September 2020) but with an eviction ban on the horizon it will be interesting to see how landlords and tenants navigate their way around the new procedure.
+Courts have started to deal with possession claims (since 21 September 2020) but with an eviction ban on the horizon, it will be interesting to see how landlords and tenants navigate their way around the new procedure.